 - 2 425gm tins of tuna, drained and flaked

-- 1 420 gm tin of cream of mushroom soup (and milk and water)
+- 1 420 gm tin of cream of mushroom soup (and milk/water as per the instructions on the tin)

 - OR 3 cups of home made cream of mushroom soup.